Air Belgium (1979–2000): History

-On 3 May 1979, tour operator Sun International and charter company Abelag Aviation partnered to found the airline Abelag Airways.
-It began operations with a Boeing 707 and a Boeing 737-200, flying from Brussels Airport to destinations in the Mediterranean.
-In 1980, after Abelag Aviation withdrew from the company, the airline was renamed to Air Belgium.
+On 3 May 1979, tour operator Sun International and charter company Abelag Aviation partnered to establish Abelag Airways.
+In the following month it began operations with a Boeing 707 and a Boeing 737-200, flying from Brussels Airport to destinations in the Mediterranean.
+After Abelag Aviation withdrew its support, the airline was renamed Air Belgium International S.A. on 15 February 1980.

-In 1990, in addition to European/Mediterranean destinations operated, the airline launched operations to destinations such as the United States and Mexico.
+In 1990, in addition to European/Mediterranean destinations served, the airline launched operations to destinations such as the United States and Mexico.

-In 1998, Air Belgium and its parent company were bought by Airtours.
+In 1998, Air Belgium and its parent company were bought by Airtours from Great Britain.
 By 30 October 2000, Air Belgium had ceased all flight operations.